zenforcode/zendsa/adm/intro_algo_design.md

 The **take home lesson** is you've always to test your algorithm and do not stop at the first idea, reasonable looking algorithms can easily be incorrect. **Algorithm correctness** is a property that must be carefully demostrated.

+## Reasoning on correctness.
+Algortithms to be correct we need a proof.
+Formal mathematics proof are out of scope due their complexity but providing counterexamples or demostration can be useful.
+Before we start thinking about algorithms we need a careful description on the problem we're trying to solve.
+Problems specifications have two parts:
+1. the set of allowed input instances.
+2. the required properties of the algorithm's output.

+In any problem both require: provided input and desidered output.
+Here the **take home lesson** is:
+- Narrow the set of allowed inteances until there is a corect and efficent algorithm.
+For example we can restrict a graph problem from general graph to trees.git